Blowout haircut styles are immensely trendy, but they require a certain dose of expertise.

 65 Most Popular Blowout Haircuts for Men

-The top is rolled to slant in a particular direction to add some height and evenness to the cut.
+The top is rolled to slant in a particular direction to add some height and evenness to the haircut.

-The entire top is brushed over in one direction to form a wave-like surface.
+The entire top of the hair is brushed over in one direction to form a wave-like surface.

 Spikes Blowout Haircut